-Between April and June 2018, the group size of CWD sightings ranged from 1 to 12 dolphins.
-The average group size of CWDs was 3.2 dolphins per group while that of the last quarter was 3.1, which is quite similar.
-However, the average group size of CWDs of this reporting quarter is lower than that of the same quarter of last year (3.9 dolphins per group).
+Between April and June 2019, the group size of CWD sightings ranged from 1 to 21 dolphins.
+The average group size of CWDs was 3.9 dolphins per group which is bigger than that of the last quarter which was 3.1.
+The average group size of CWDs in this reporting quarter is also bigger that of the same quarter of last year (3.2 dolphins per group).

-In this reporting quarter, numbers of sightings with small group size (i.e. 1-2 dolphins) and medium group size (i.e. 3-9 dolphins) were similar.
-Amongst all 44 sightings, there was only one with large group size (i.e. 10 or more dolphins) and it was recorded in WL.
-Sighting locations of CWD groups with different group sizes are depicted in Figure 2.7.
+In this reporting quarter, the number of CWD sightings with medium group size (i.e. 3-9 dolphins) was dominant.
+Amongst all 35 sightings, there were two sightings with large group size (i.e. 10 or more dolphins).
+The large CWD groups were sighted in WL.
+Sighting locations of CWD groups with different group sizes are depicted in Figure 2.6.